3-Season Room vs 4-Season Room: Which is Right for Your Okanagan Home?

 What is a 4-Season Room?

-A 4-season room is a true home extension engineered for year-round use.
+A 4-season room is a true home extension built for year-round use.
 It adds actual livable square footage to your property and can function as an extra living room, home office, or workout space regardless of the weather outside.

 When a 4-Season Room Makes Sense